-Black beans, avocado, red onion, jalapeño, and other vegetables mixed with hearty quinoa and a super flavorful homemade chili lime dressing.
+Mexican Quinoa Salad is tossed with black beans, red onion, jalapeño, and other vegetables, hearty quinoa, and a super flavorful homemade chili lime dressing.

 It shouldn’t be a secret anymore that quinoa is one of my favorite ingredients.
 I make a big batch every week and toss it into just about everything I eat.
 My 2 favorite ways to enjoy quinoa are in breakfast bowls and salads.
 It’s a great way to add a huge nutritional boost to both.